WebOrigami/docs/src/content/language/comparison.md

 Without the spaces, Origami interprets a slash as part of a path: `x/y` is a path.
 Similarly, math operators without surrounding spaces are treated as part of a file name: `package-lock.json` is a file name, not a subtraction operation.

-Spaces are not required around unary operators: `-foo` negates the value of `-foo`.
-If you mean to reference a local file, put the name in angle brackets: `<-foo>`.
+Spaces are not required around unary operators: `-foo` negates the value of `foo`.
+If you mean to reference a local file that starts with a hyphen, put the name in angle brackets: `<-foo>`.

 Because Origami only supports expressions and not statements, it does not support operators with side effects like: